 V magazine didn’t airbrush her stretchmarks.

-It’s shocking, but it shouldn’t be in 2017.
+It’s shocking, but it shouldn’t be.
 Women have stretch marks, and that’s A-OK.
 I also don’t think if I’ve ever seen stretch marks in a magazine.

 They didn’t smooth her cellulite.